-The Park University School of Graduate and Professional Studies recognizes the necessity for a well-defined and articulated curriculum of study that includes contributions to learning provided by employment, community volunteer, service-learning and internship experiences.
-Furthermore, the School of Graduate and Professional Studies considers these professional experiences to be an integral part of the graduate curriculum in that they allow programs to develop and implement an enriched curriculum while providing students the opportunity to apply the knowledge, skills and dispositions they have acquired as a result of formal classroom activities.
+The University recognizes the necessity for a well-defined and articulated curriculum of study that includes contributions to learning provided by employment, community volunteer, service-learning and internship experiences.
+Furthermore, the University considers these professional experiences to be an integral part of the graduate curriculum in that they allow programs to develop and implement an enriched curriculum while providing students the opportunity to apply the knowledge, skills and dispositions they have acquired as a result of formal classroom activities.
 Finally, while encouraged and considered to be an integral part of the graduate curriculum, academic credit may not be granted for work, community volunteer, service-learning or internship experiences, unless completed as part of a regularly scheduled course.
 A brief description of each graduate degree program follows.